Skip to content

 Although these types of short-term and risky investments are not always bad, they should be considered with strong discernment.

-If your motive to purchase these types of investments is to gain wealth hastily, then you will want to evaluate whether you are properly carrying out your calling as God’s financial steward.
+If your motive to purchase these types of investments is to gain wealth hastily, then you will want to pray and evaluate whether you are properly carrying out your calling as God’s financial steward.

 Disclaimer: This material is for informational purposes only and is not intended as tax, legal, or accounting advice.
 Consult your own advisors before making significant financial commitments.